pstavirs/ostinato/binding/README.txt

 python-ostinato
 ===============

-python-ostinato provides python bindings for the Ostinato Packet/Traffic Generator and Analyzer
+python-ostinato provides python bindings for Ostinato.

+Ostinato is a network packet/traffic generator and analyzer.
+It aims to be "Wireshark in Reverse" and become complementary to Wireshark.

 Documentation is available in the wiki at http://ostinato.org